bjoeris/sage/src/doc/en/reference/references/index.rst

              representation of the Riemann map and Ahlfors map via the Kerzman-Stein equation".
 Involve 3-4 (2010), 405-420.

 ..
+[BW1988] Robert E. Bixby and Donald K. Wagner.
+"An Almost Linear-Time
+            Algorithm for Graph Realization".
+Mathematics of Operations Research, Volume 13, No. 1 (1988)

+..
 [BW1996] Anders Bjorner and Michelle L. Wachs. *Shellable nonpure
             complexes and posets.
 I*.
 Trans. of
             Amer.
 Math.
 Soc. **348** No. 4.
 (1996)